wp-plugins/sola-testimonials/readme.txt

 Not applicable.

 == Changelog ==

+= 1.7 2015-03-24 - Low Priority =
+* New Feature: You can now choose to display the excerpt or the full body of a testimonial
+* New Feature: You can now change the pagination speed of the slider (Pro)

 = 1.6 2015-02-20 - Low Priority =
 * Bug Fix: Read More Link now shows at the end of a testimonial excerpt